learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

 ```

 Here, we've created one top-level key, `"articles"`, in our JSON, which points
 to an array.
-This array contains two elements, both objects with three keys:
+This array contains two elements, both of which objects with three
-`"id"`, `"title"`, and `"content"`.
-Our first goal will be to access this data.
+keys: `"id"`, `"title"`, and `"content"`.
+Our first goal will be to access this
+data.

 ## Start the Server

 To start JSON Server, run the following command from the same directory that
-`db.json` is in:
+your `db.json` file is in:

 ```console
 $ json-server --watch db.json